chriskirknielsen/2020/src/en/posts/2020-06-29-building-and-maintaning-components-from-utility-classes-in-eleventy.md

 ---
+slug: building-and-maintaning-components-from-utility-classes-in-eleventy
 title: Building and maintaining components from utility classes in Eleventy
 summary: Use a collection of utilities to form components without additional CSS.
 date: 2020-06-29
 metaImageBackground: 'https://images.unsplash.com/photo-1593280527195-3f0d612d90dc'
 tags:
     - css
     - quick-tip
     - eleventy
 ---

 I'm a big fan of Eleventy (this site is built with it), and also a big fan of utility-first CSS.
 You can check this site's source code in your browser or on GitHub: component classes are rarely used.
 That said, it can be quite frustrating to constantly have to find the same classes you want to use for a component in different situations — components that are at a low enough level that they shouldn't be their own template file, like a styled link or button.
 Take this example (the `u-` prefix stands for `utility`):